awslabs/sagemaker-debugger/README.md

 ```

 ### Supported Frameworks
-There are two ways in which you can enable SageMaker Debugger while training on SageMaker.
+There are two ways in which you can enable SageMaker Debugger while training on SageMaker&mdash;Zero Script Change and Bring Your Own Training Container.

 #### Zero Script Change

-You can use your own training script while using [AWS Deep Learning Containers (DLC)](https://aws.amazon.com/machine-learning/containers/) in TensorFlow, PyTorch, MXNet and XGBoost frameworks.
+You can use your own training script while using [AWS Deep Learning Containers (DLC)](https://aws.amazon.com/machine-learning/containers/) in TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
 The AWS DLCs enable you to use Debugger with no changes to your training script by automatically adding SageMaker Debugger's `Hook`.
 The following table shows currently supported versions of the four frameworks for Zero Script Change experience.

 | Framework | Version |